ILogEverything/Alfa-Romeo-Giulia-SimRacing/README.md

-# Alfa Giulia/Stelvio Virtual Dashboard Interface
+# Alfa Giulia/Stelvio Dashboard Interface

 A real-time telemetry interface designed specifically for **Alfa Romeo Giulia / Stelvio dashboards**, using two **MCP2515 CAN modules**.
 It receives live telemetry from **BeamNG.drive** or **Assetto Corsa** and drives a real cluster via **CAN bus**, emulating OEM behavior.